Richard C. Sha

 Department of Literature

 Professor Sha is also the author of Perverse Romanticism: Aesthetics and Sexuality in Britain, 1750-1832 (Johns Hopkins UP, 2009) and The Visual and Verbal Sketch in British Romanticism (Penn Press, 1998).
 He has won the University faculty Award for Excellence in Teaching in General Education (2002) and the award for Teaching Excellence (2004) bestowed by the University Undergraduate Student Confederation.
 In 2012, he was named AU's "Scholar Teacher of the Year."
-Together with Joel Faflak, he is editing a volume of critical essays on Romanticism and the Emotions that is forthcoming from Cambridge UP.
-In 2013, he has been invited to speak at the Centro Interdisciplinare di Studi Romantici in Bologna, the Keats-Shelley House in Rome, the National Library of Medicine, and West Virginia University.
+Together with Joel Faflak, he edited a volume of critical essays on Romanticism and the Emotions that was published by Cambridge UP in 2014 and in paperback in 2016.

-DegreesPhD, English Literature, University of TX at Austin
+PhD, English Literature, University of TX at Austin

 MA, English Literature, U TX at Austin